wenliangz/Advancing-the-Blog/notes.md

  - implementing widget for selecting date for the date field:
 - Image in the Markdown Content
     - add a link directly in the Markdown Content

+# 3. Responsive image inside the post Markdown
+if the size of the image is too big,we need to dynamic update the image inside the post Markdown
+- add a jQuery function/method(process) that convert all the content markdown images and add the class of image responsive, which is based on bootstrap
+- we can not use truncatedchar and linebreaks filter on the content in order for markdown/ responsive image to work

+# =========== Rendering Markdown using Dejango ============

+# 4. django-markdown-deux (github)
+- pip install django-markdown-deux
+- install markdown-deux app in django settings
+- define a custome method, get_markdown, within model and return markdown content
+-  within the tempalte, we use {{obj.get_markdown}}
+- put the template tag filter, safe, in the template, in order for the image content to show up.
+OR in the model itself, import django mark_safe function and return safe content

+- however, the image is still not responsive.
+We still have to implement javascript to make the image response.
+Define a new div class just for making responsive image.